honemik/Qastella/README.md

 - Review previous exam attempts and track history
 - Export or import question banks in JSON format
 - Attach any number of images to a question and keep them in the JSON export
-- Customisable theme colour and dark mode toggle
+- Optional dark mode toggle

 ## Development